jankangle/FORTRAN90/Programs/MIXED/CHANGERS/Readme.md

 NWChem
 - You must put the number of blocks per atom and the number of "L" blocks per atom in the line before the atom name
+- Must put a "#" at the end of each basis set for each atom

 deMon2k
 - No changes needed